 There is a free program available to children 3 years old – 5th grade through the Fruit of the Spirit Women’s Ministry of Rockford Reformed Church.
 The parent/guardian can choose one of four birthday packages for the child’s birthday.
 Children must be on file with NKC, and a form must be completed by the parents/guardians and sent by an NKC Case Manager.

 How to Qualify as a Client*

-After COVID-19, in order to become a Client of North Kent Connect:
+In order to become a Client of North Kent Connect:

 - You must live in our service area which encompasses northern Kent County, Michigan (defined by the area north of 6 Mile Road and south of 22 Mile Road, east of Kenowa Avenue and west of Montcalm Avenue).
 These boundaries fall within the cities of Sparta, Kent City, Rockford, Belmont, Cedar Springs, and Sand Lake; please note that if you do not live within the above defined service area between these roads, you are not eligible to become a client of North Kent Connect at this time.

 - Your combined household income must be at or below 200 percent of the current Federal Poverty Level.
 (You must be able to provide verifiable documentation, such as bank statements, tax records, and pay stubs.)
 Additional information regarding income qualification can be found on the USDA website.

 - You must be in a temporary crisis situation or be victim of a natural disaster or fire.